YofaGh/MangaScraper/README.md

 > converting chapters that are merged into fewer images is highly recommended.

 ## Search Engine
-> Still in development but allows you search between available sources.
+> Still in development but allows you to search between available sources.